Zhong-Lab-UCSD/BENG183/PAGE.md

 # 4. Interpretation <a name="234"> </a>
 Unlike agarose gel eletrophorsis result which is only visible through UV light, PAGE gel is visible by naked eye through the coomassie brilliant blue stained in polyacrylamide gels.

+To begin the interpretation of the PAGE gel, it is important to identify marker ladder location.
+Marker ladder typically present most left or right lane of the gel.
+It is used to assist to determine the protein size that present in the sample.
+Each band in the marker ladder is labeled with its corresponding size in kilodaltons (kDa), providing a reference to estimate the molecular weights of proteins in the sample.

 # 5. Applicaton <a name="235"> </a>
    There are multiple PAGE applications analyzing the protein, including Western Blotting, Enzyme Zymography,Extraction for mass spectrometry, and Electrophoretic mobility shift assay.